- Search The Registry

 George Leighton, a Black attorney, judge, and activist, was born on this date in 1912.

 Raised in New Bedford, MA, George Neves Leitao (his birth name) was the son of Anna Silva Garcia and Antonio Neves Leitao; both were from Cape Verde.
 In school, he got the name "Leighton" as the teacher claimed she could not pronounce his last name "Leitao."
 His parents, wanting no problems for their son, agreed.

 Because his family needed money, Leighton left school before the 7th grade to take a job on an oil tanker in the (then) Dutch West Indies, which is now the Netherlands Antilles.
 In 1935, as a memorial to the sinking of the USS Nantucket by the SS Olympic, the Cape Verdeans of New Bedford, MA, under the leadership of Alfred J. Gomes, created the Cape Verdean Memorial Scholarship Fund.

 He gained conditional admittance to Howard University that year and graduated magna cum laude four years later.
 Drafted into military service in 1940, Leighton became an infantry captain.
 In 1945, he entered Harvard, earned an L.L.B. in 1946, and passed the Illinois bar exam the following year.
 He was chairman of the Legal Redress Committee of the Chicago NAACP between 1947 and 1952 and president of the Third Ward Regular Democratic Organization.
 From 1949 to 1951, he was the assistant attorney general of Illinois.
-In 1951, he co-founded one of the largest Black law firms in the country, and the next year, he became the Chicago Branch NAACP president.
+In 1951, he co-founded one of the country's largest Black law firms; the next year, he became the Chicago Branch NAACP president.

 In 1964, Leighton was elected a Cook County Circuit Court judge and began teaching at the John Marshall Law School the next year.
 In 1969, Leighton became a U.S. Court of Appeals judge in Illinois' First District.
 After six years, he was nominated as a U.S. District Court judge.